Read details on projects and timelines

 An integrated, future-focused, hospital and cancer centre to help meet the needs of a rapidly growing region.

-The new Surrey hospital and cancer centre will be an environmentally sustainable, patient-centred facility designed to better support physicians and staff, and provide enhanced quality care as well as an improved patient experience.
+The new Surrey hospital and BC Cancer Centre will be an environmentally sustainable, patient-centred facility designed to better support physicians and staff, and provide enhanced quality care as well as an improved patient experience.

 The new hospital will have 168 inpatient beds, a surgical/perioperative suite with five operating rooms, four procedure rooms, an emergency department with 55 treatment spaces and virtual care options in all clinical service areas.
 The site will also have a medical imaging department including three computed tomography (CT) scanners and two magnetic resonance imaging (MRI) machines, pharmacy, laboratory and academic space.